 1. Website content writing

-For website content writing, we encounter jargon, such as Search Engine Optimization (SEO), keywords, long-tail keywords, keyword tools, page views, conversion rates, the list goes on.
+For website content writing, we encounter jargon, such as Search Engine Optimization (SEO), keywords, long-tail keywords, keyword tools, page views, conversion rates, and the list goes on.
 But I guess you’re already familiar with many of them.

 There’s also the primal need to understand the data displayed on several platforms like Google Analytics and the G4 Analytics, which is the newer version of Google Analytics, and Google Search Console as if they’re our survival kit.